smikhalevski/roqueform/README.md

 - Validation errors aren't standardized, so an arbitrary error object shape must be allowed and related typings must be seamlessly propagated to the error consumers/renderers.

-- No excessive re-renders of unchanged fields.

-- The library API must be as simple as possible while providing a way to easily extend and customize it.
+- The library API must be simple.

-- Use the platform!
-The form management library must not constrain the use of the `form` submit behavior, browser-based validation, and other related browser-native features.

 # `useField`